Research Data Management and Sharing

 ¤.
 Do you have data security plans in place to ensure that copies of your data are stored and backed up regularly?

 ¤.
-If there are costs associated with depositing your data in a digital repository or otherwise ensuring their long-term preservation, do you have funding to cover those costs?
+If there are costs associated with depositing your data in a digital repository or ensuring its long-term preservation, indicate funding sources to cover these costs

 ¤.
-Are you using data formats and software that enable sharing and ensure the long-term validity of data, such as non-proprietary software and software based on open standards?
+List the data formats and software that enable sharing and ensure the long-term validity of data, such as non-proprietary software and software based on open standards

 ¤.
-When converting from one format to another, have you checked that no data are lost or changed in the process?
+When converting from one format to another, have you checked that no data is lost or changed in the process?

 ¤.
 Have you removed personal or sensitive information from your data to protect privacy?

 ¤.
-Do you have documentation on how institutional and personal credit should be acknowledged for your data?
+Describe how to acknowledge institutional and personal credit for your data.

 ¤.
-Are your data, records, and files labeled and logically organized?
+Describe your data, records, and file labels, and your logical organization strategy.

 ¤.
 Have you used consistent and easy-to-understand file names?